KULeuven-DeptCW/FoCS-Exc/README.md

 FoCS-Exc
 ========

-Exercise sessions of "Fundamentals of Computer Science".
+Exercise sessions of "Fundamentals of Computer Science" together with some software to run the simulations.

 Content
 -------